Pork tenderloin medallions served with camembert, cider & mustard sauce, rich creamy and all in around 25 minutes, the perfect midweek meal.

 I only name-check brands of equipment if I think that they make a material difference to a recipe.
 But if you have any questions feel free to ask them in the comments section below the recipe.

-Pork Medallions with a Cider & Camembert Sauce Recipe
+Pork Medallions with a Cider, Mustard and Camembert Sauce Recipe

-Fresh from the soul of a French Bistro these simple pork medallions are served with a camembert and cider sauce and it is lightning quick too!
+Fresh from the soul of a French Bistro these simple pork medallions are served with a creamy camembert, mustard and cider sauce, not only is it delicious, it is lightning quick too... going from your fridge to your table in well under 30 minutes.

 Ingredients